Simple Vegan Blog

 • To make this oat milk, use 3 cups of water (750 ml), try it and then add more water until you get the taste and thickness you’re looking for.

-• Use the pulp to bake spectacular vegan donuts, vegan oatmeal cookies, or even make chocolate truffles.
+• Use the pulp to bake spectacular vegan donuts, vegan oatmeal cookies, or even make energy balls or truffles.
 You can also add it to your smoothies to incorporate more fiber into your diet.

 Nutrition